Billy-Spearman-WCCI/RaceCarExtension/README.md

               audience).
             * **Sprint Retrospective** -- Guided by the Scrum Master, the team reflects on how it performed during the sprint and how it can incrementally improve itself.
+* Collaborate with the product owner, even during the sprint
+    * When you encounter an unforeseen problem, look to the *reasons* for the original story and see how you can adapt.
+      For example, your team might find that having a `@RequestBody` containing an abstract class is more complicated than you predicted.
+      So *negotiate* with your Product Owner
+      > "Hey, PO, I know we talked about having a /api/pets POST endpoint to which we could add any type of pet, but that's turning out to be a larger story than we predicted.
+      Can we start with a single type of animal in our shelter, perhaps only RoboticCat, for now.
+      That way we can continue forward progress on the webpage and other stories.
+      Then we'll add a separate story that *solely* consists of using `@JsonSubTypes` to support abstract `@RequestBody` parameters.
+      And we'll have a separate story to see whether we need a repository-per-subclass or whether we can have a single repository for all the subclasses.
+      Does that work for
+      you?"

 ## Approaches for writing acceptable code.